 Hills RK., (2023), Br J Haematol

-Anthracycline and taxane containing chemotherapy for early-stage operable breast cancer: meta-analyses of 100,000 women in 86 randomised trials
+Anthracycline-containing and taxane-containing chemotherapy for early-stage operable breast cancer: a patient-level meta-analysis of 100 000 women from 86 randomised trials.

 Early Breast Cancer Trialists’ Collaborative Group (EBCTCG).
 Electronic address: firstname.lastname@example.org None. and Early Breast Cancer Trialists’ Collaborative Group (EBCTCG) None., (2023), Lancet, 401, 1277 - 1292